 - Write love notes of appreciation to each other, either anonymous or signed, and hide them around the house where they'll be found.

-However you do it, let your child experience how giving love creates more love.
+However you do it, let your child experience how acts of love create feelings of more love.

 - If they love chap stick, buy four flavors and wrap each one separately.

-6. Model your values by prioritizing family activities that savor the deliciousness of your holiday.
-Minimize
+7. Model your values by prioritizing family activities that savor the deliciousness of your holiday.

 - Read and talk about books on holiday themes.